 Disclosure: This content was produced by an independent editorial party for the purposes of educating our customers, and is not influenced by the other business operations of CARCHEX.

-A drivetrain warranty and a powertrain warranty are often thought of as the same thing by many drivers.
-However, there are subtle differences between the two that are extremely important to note when thinking about purchasing an extended warranty.
-Learn more about the differences and the warranty options that CARCHEX provides.
+A drivetrain vehicle protection plan and a powertrain plan are often thought of as the same thing by many drivers.
+However, there are subtle differences between the two that are important to note when thinking about purchasing a vehicle service contract.
+Learn more about the differences and the coverage options that CARCHEX provides.

 What Is a Drivetrain?